-Risk appetite - Innovation & Risk tolerance
+Innovation & Risk - risk tolerance and risk appetite

 There will be occasions - including the application of this plan - when the Council may benefit from introducing new opportunities or adopting innovative approaches.
 These may necessarily result in a degree of calculated risk that is inherent in the approach in order that a return or benefit can be achieved.
 Where circumstances involve exposure to such risks, they must be assessed in line with the Council's 'risk tolerance' levels.
 Individual project proposals and business plans must contain an assessment of likely risks and consider the risk tolerance levels.
 Any innovation or opportunity that presents medium or high risks must be closely examined; the risks clearly identified, analysed, documented and as appropriate consulted on.
 The risk tolerance levels are: